yhling/libvips-hevc/README.md

 # Building Windows Binaries with libvips (HEVC Support)

+See releases for binaries

 ## Overview

-The `libvips/build-win64-mxe` repository provides a Docker-based build system for cross-compiling libvips and its dependencies for Windows.
+This `libvips/build-win64-mxe` repository provides a Docker-based build system for cross-compiling libvips and its dependencies for Windows.
 This document explains how the build process works and how to add `--with-hevc` support.

 ## Build Process Analysis